-2. Preliminary Study: Semantic Feature Production Task
+2 Preliminary Study: Semantic Feature Production Task

 To determine how the brilliance-gender stereotype is encoded, and what role features such as smart (incl. intelligent, brilliant, clever) and hardworking (incl. determined, dedicated, committed) play in the corresponding conceptual structures, it is important to first empirically generate the relevant prototypes.
-The brilliance-gender stereotype could be manifested in various, somewhat different gender concepts, including FEMALE/MALE STUDENT, FEMALE/MALE CHILD.
-WOMAN, MAN, etc. In these studies, we focus on the concepts of FEMALE PROFESSOR and MALE PROFESSOR.
+The brilliance-gender stereotype could be manifested in various, somewhat different gender concepts, including FEMALE/MALE STUDENT, FEMALE/MALE CHILD, WOMAN, MAN, etc. In these studies, we focus on the concepts of FEMALE and MALE PROFESSORS.
 Accordingly, the aim of this Preliminary Study was to generate prototypes for those target concepts.
 Given that information, we can determine whether target features such as smart and hardworking are in fact part of the prototypes, and whether there are any gender differences with respect to how frequently participants generate those target features.
 To do this, we used a simple semantic feature production task, which is a standard way of generating prototypes (McRae et al., 2005).
 This Preliminary Study provides some initial insights into the structure of our target concepts, which we will then explore in detail in Studies 1-3.
-The prediction is that we should observe some key gender differences, in FEMALE PROFESSOR and MALE PROFESsor, with respect to the generation of the target features.
+The prediction is that we should observe some key gender differences, in FEMALE and MALE PROFESSOR, with respect to the generation of the target features.
 It is important to note that, although this Preliminary Study is not designed to test any fine-grained claims, that is in no way a trivial prediction.
 For although, as we mentioned in the Introduction, it is generally assumed that even self-described egalitarian societies suffer from something like a brilliance-gender stereotype, this view could well be mistaken.
-Indeed, Leslie et al. (2015) assume and do not directly investigate that claim, although that is not their main concern.
-Furthermore, it might be that, even if the brilliance-gender stereotype exists, it is not manifested in the concepts of FEMALE PROFESSOR and MALE PROFESSOR.
+Indeed, Leslie et al. (2015) assume and do not directly investigate that claim, although that is not their main concern.4 Furthermore, it might be that, even distinguish between features such as smart and brilliant.
+The second clarification regards the choice of social role concepts, namely, PROFESSORS.
+The rationale for this was straightforward: we chose these social roles because they were highly likely to generate, in free production tasks, features such as smart and hardworking as important part of their prototypes, thereby allowing us to study their inter-depedency.
+Obviously, future investigations of the brilliance-gender stereotype should explore other kinds of social role terms.